Work at Deer Crossing Camp!

-- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, American Red Cross Lifeguard Instructor, and some rock-climbing certifications—earn you a bonus.
+- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, American Red Cross Lifeguard Instructor, and other relevant activity certifications—earn you a bonus.

 Benefits of Working at Deer Crossing

 - Beautiful High Sierra location and rustic wilderness facilities

 - One full day (24-hour period) off per week, plus occasional activity periods and evenings

 - Easy access to backpacking trails, rock climbing, and lake activities on days off